ilsegaertner/CUB_Film_data/README.md

 The CUB Film Data app, developed as part of CareerFoundry's Full-Stack Web Development Course, provides users with access to a curated collection of arthouse movies, along with detailed information about directors and genres.
 Users can register an account, update their personal information, and create a list of favorite movies.

-For a live demonstration of the application, visit the [Angular-implementation] (https://ilsegaertner.github.io/CUB-Film-Angular-client/) or check the code on [GitHub](https://github.com/ilsegaertner/CUB_Film_data)
+For the source code of the application, check [GitHub](https://github.com/ilsegaertner/CUB_Film_data)

 ### Objective